todoleza/codex-container/README.md

 CONTAINER_CLI=podman ./build-images.sh
 ```

 `gen-dist.sh` stages `dist/codex.tgz`.
-The container build consumes that archive and does not run `pnpm`.
+The container build consumes that archive and does not run `pnpm` locally.

+More details on use are in [howto-use-with-podman.md](./howto-use-with-podman.md).

 ## Entry points